Hear That Whistle Blow XIV - Katie Moves to a Farm

 They dared to go beyond there and found blueberries bushes loaded with berries on the roadside.
 Picking all they could quickly pick they decided to just tell their mom about them.
 Perhaps their older brother could come back for the many, being sure their mom would want them.
 They treated themselves to a few on the walk back to the chinquapins.

-These were a nut inside a spiky casing and they had to use their shirts to pull then from the bushes.
+These were a nut inside a spiky casing and they had to use their shirts to pull them from the bushes.
 They had never seen anything like them but their mom said they were delicious and so they would gladly try them once they were set free.

 This looked like it would be a fun walk to school each morning but their mom said winter might be a different story.
-Their father must sleep of the morning when he got home so he could not drive them.
+Their father must sleep in the morning when he got home so he could not drive them.
 The older brother did not drive yet.
 There would be car tracks to walk in for the most part where their dad drove home.
-Unless of course the snow was still falling.
+Unless of course, the snow was still falling.
 They were excited about it, whatever it would be.

 It was summer now and they gave little thought of snow or winter.